 Many people may be familiar with our nation’s capital for its world-renowned museums and rich history, but few realize how cool the neighborhoods of Washington D.C. truly are.
 One of D.C.’s most notable neighborhoods, Columbia Heights, is equally as known for its diversity as it is its food scene.
 It’s also an ideal destination for those new to the D.C. area — or those just looking for convenience — as it is centrally located and offers easy access to the Capitol and other hubs.

-Our two Columbia Heights homes, Common Clifton and Common Monroe build on that convenience, with included amenities like in-suite laundry, high-speed WiFi, and even household supplies (no more emergency dish-soap runs!)
+Our Columbia Heights home, Common Monroe builds on that convenience, with included amenities like in-suite laundry, high-speed WiFi, and even household supplies (no more emergency dish-soap runs!)
 Plus, fully-furnished units and one all-inclusive price takes the stress out of moving.
 While natives rant and rave about the Columbia Heights neighborhood, it is an especially prime location for newcomers.
 Here’s why Columbia Heights is the ideal neighborhood for new D.C. residents.

 Location, location, location